 In 1662, the VOC abandoned northern Taiwan in the wake of the invasion of Southwestern Taiwan by the Chinese warlord Koxinga.
 In 1664, during the alliance between the Qing and the VOC, it was briefly re-occupied, and the forts were rebuilt.
 As the trade with China did not revive, the post was once again abandoned in 1668.

 - Dam, Pieter van, Beschryvinge van de Oostindische Compagnie (uitgegeven door Dr. F.W.
 Stapel) ((Den Haag), 1701 (1927))

-- Andrade, Tonio, How Taiwan became Chinese: Dutch, Spanish, and Han Colonization in the Seventeenth Century Ch.
+- Andrade, Tonio, How Taiwan became Chinese: Dutch, Spanish, and Han Colonization in the Seventeenth Century (Columbia University Press), Ch.
 4, Ch.
 5

 - Wills, John E., Pepper, guns, and parleys: the Dutch East India Company and China, 1622 [i.e. 1662] -1681 (Harvard University Press, Harvard, 1974)